oravital7/PacmanPlay-1/README.md

 --------
 This game includes the following awesome features:

-- CSV import - you can save your game as a CSV file
+- CSV export - you can save your game as a CSV file
 <img src="./Icon/gamCsv.PNG" width="350" height="300">

-- KML import - you can save your game as a KML file, and watch the routes of pacmans in real life
+- KML export - you can save your game as a KML file, and watch the routes of pacmans in real life
 <img src="./Icon/gameInKml.PNG" width="350" height="300">

 Class Diagram